History of neuroscience: Modern period

 The role of electricity in nerves was first observed in dissected frogs by Luigi Galvani, Lucia Galeazzi Galvani and Giovanni Aldini in the second half of the 18th century.
 In 1811, César Julien Jean Legallois defined a specific function of a brain region for the first time.
 He studied respiration in animal dissection and lesions, and found the center of respiration in the medulla oblongata.
 Between 1811 and 1824, Charles Bell and François Magendie discovered through dissection and vivisection that the ventral roots in spine transmit motor impulses and the posterior roots receive sensory input (Bell–Magendie law).
 In the 1820s, Jean Pierre Flourens pioneered the experimental method of carrying out localized lesions of the brain in animals describing their effects on motricity, sensibility and behavior.
-He concluded that the ablation of the cerebellum resulted in movements that “were not regular and coordinated".
-At mid century, Emil du Bois-Reymond, Johannes Peter Müller, and Hermann von Helmholtz showed neurons were electrically excitable and that their activity predictably affected the electrical state of adjacent neurons.
+He concluded that the ablation of the cerebellum resulted in movements that "were not regular and coordinated".
+In 1843, Carlo Matteucci and Emil du Bois-Reymond demonstrated that nerve fibers transmitted electrical signals.
+Hermann von Helmholtz measured these to travel at a rate between 24 and 38 meters per second in 1850.